Functional central limit theorem for heavy tailed stationary infinitely divisible processes generated by conservative flows: Distributional results in ergodic theory

 is determined by its moments, and by the Carleman sufficient condition it is enough to check that

 A simple monotonicity and scaling argument shows that it is sufficient to verify only that

-However, the moments of $M_\beta(1)$ can be read off \eqref{MT.transform}, and Stirling's formula together with elementary algebra imply \eqref{e:carleman}.
-Hence (\ref{eq:longgoal}) follows.
+However, the moments of $M_\beta(1)$ can be read off (\ref {MTtransform}), and Stirling's formula together with elementary algebra imply (\ref{ecarleman}).
+Hence, (\ref{eqlonggoal}) follows.

-It follows that we need to prove \eqref{eq:LSTconv}.
-Taking into account the form of the density of $\tilde m_n^{(k)}$ with respect to the $k$-dimensional Lebesgue measure, we can write the left hand side of \eqref{eq:LSTconv} as
+It follows that we need to prove (\ref{eqLSTconv}).
+Taking into account the form of the density of $\tilde m_n^{(k)}$ with respect to the $k$-dimensional Lebesgue measure, we can write the left-hand side of (\ref{eqLSTconv}) as

 where